-- (a) A faculty or a department must make provisional results of the main examinations available to students within seven (7) working days after an examination, as scheduled in the examination timetable.
-Provisional results of the supplementary examinations must be made available within two (2) working days after an examination, as scheduled in the examination timetable. - (b) Provisional examination results can be accessed electronically on the UFS website. - (c) Students are responsible for obtaining their results before the supplementary examinations.
+- (a) A faculty or a department must make provisional examination results of the main and additional examinations available to students within seven (7) working days after an examination as scheduled in the examination timetable. - (b) Provisional examination results can be accessed electronically on the UFS website. - (c) Students are responsible for obtaining their results before the additional examination.
 The academic results of students whose accounts are in arrears by more than two thousand rand (R2000,00) will not be made available to the students.
-However, results indicating reassessment or special examinations that are to be written in the relevant supplementary examination sitting will be visible on the study record, irrespective of outstanding payments. - (d) A student may discuss the results of an examination, test or assignment with the lecturer and/or the academic head of department (irrespective of a student's account being in arrears, but on condition that particulars regarding the results are not divulged). - (e) The discussion must take place within five (5) working days after the provisional results have been announced.
+However, results indicating reassessment or special examinations that are to be written in the relevant additional examination sitting, will be visible on the study record irrespective of outstanding payments. - (d) A student may discuss the results of an examination, test or assignment with the lecturer and/or the academic head of department (irrespective of a student's account being in arrears, but on condition that particulars regarding the results are not divulged). - (e) The discussion must take place within five (5) working days after the provisional results have been announced.
 A student has the right to address a justified written appeal to the dean, with notification to the academic head of department.
+Such an appeal must be lodged within two (2) working days after discussion with the academic head of department. - (f) For the purposes of the above-mentioned discussion, the student has the right of access to her/his script in the presence of the academic head of department or lecturer. - (g) If, owing to extraordinary circumstances, an examination result and/or feedback regarding an application in respect of an additional examination is not available one (1) week before the date of the additional examination, a further ad hoc examination may be scheduled with the approval of the academic head of department, with written notification to the dean, the Registrar and the Examination Administration Division, provided that - (i) as regards first-semester modules, such an ad hoc examination must take place before the second semester commences; - (ii) as regards year modules and second-semester modules, such an ad hoc examination must take place before the new academic year commences; - (iii) all examination results in respect of first-semester modules have been published prior to commencement of the second semester; - (iv) all examination results in respect of year modules and second-semester modules have been announced and entered on the computer network prior to commencement of the new academic year;

-Such an appeal must be lodged within two (2) working days after discussion with the academic head of department. - (f) For the purposes of the above-mentioned discussion, the student has the right of access to her/his script in the presence of the academic head of department or lecturer. - (g) If a student qualifies for a supplementary examination or has been admitted to such an examination and the module comprises more than one (1) paper, the examination in both papers must be written during the supplementary examination in question. - (h) No disclosure of marks or student information or discussion of students' performance will be done with parents or other third parties without the prior written permission of the student, in order to protect personal information.
+- (v) any examination result that is received after the above-mentioned dates be sent to the Registrar by the academic head of department - on the basis of written justification of the circumstances, with the approval of the dean and with notification to the examination committee. - (h) If a student qualifies for an additional examination or has been admitted to such and the module comprises more than one (1) paper, the examination in both papers must be written during the additional examination in question. - (i) No disclosure of marks or student information or discussion of students' performance will be done with parents or other third parties without the prior written permission of the student, in order to protect personal information.